Quinnipiac University emphasizes integrity as one of its guiding principles.

 • The student has been found responsible for multiple previous violations.

 1. After receiving the student’s academic integrity response form and verifying eligibility for hearing, the office of academic integrity will act expeditiously to select a hearing board of three students and two faculty/staff members from the Academic Integrity Board.
-The director of academic integrity or a designated member of the Academic Integrity Board will chair each hearing.
-Any member of the Academic Integrity Board who has a conflict of interest in the case must make that conflict known to the chair of the Academic Integrity Hearing Board and the director of academic integrity.
+The coordinator of academic integrity or a designated member of the Academic Integrity Board will chair each hearing.
+Any member of the Academic Integrity Board who has a conflict of interest in the case must make that conflict known to the chair of the Academic Integrity Hearing Board and the coordinator of academic integrity.

 1. Notice of the time, date and place of the meeting will be sent to the parties involved via email at least 48 hours/two business days prior to the meeting.
 The hearing board will meet as soon as reasonably possible but be scheduled at a time that neither the student nor faculty member involved in the case has a class conflict.